manabcodes/defeasilex/README.md

   Rule extraction layer      ← statute text → DDL rules (rule-extraction.md)
 ```

 **Defeasible Deontic Logic (DDL)** is the normative core.
 Unlike RDF/OWL, which is monotonic, DDL can model norm conflicts, priority relations, exceptions that defeat general rules, and compensatory obligations that fire when a primary duty is violated.
-This is how law actually works.
+This is at least a little bit closer to how law actually works.

 **SHACL** is the completeness gate.
 Reasoning never runs over incomplete submissions.
-Missing facts produce specific, legally-sourced error messages — not verdicts.
+Missing facts produce specific, legally-sourced error messages, not verdicts.

 **The LLM** has two roles only: extract compliance facts from documents (with human review), and explain proof trees in plain language.
 It never participates in normative reasoning.